KosukeHamazaki/RAINBOWR/cran-comments.md

 # Dec 15, 2020, RAINBOWR version 0.1.25
 ## Major changes
 - We removed a dependency on `rgl` package since the future of the `rgl` package is unstable.
 Instead, we used `plot_ly` function in `plotly` package to draw 3d plots for results of epistasis GWAS.
 We added dependency on `plotly`, `here`, and `htmlwidgets` packages.

+# Jan 19, 2021, RAINBOWR version 0.1.26
+## Major changes
+- We added a dependency on `Rfast` package to perform the faster computation of distance matrix.
+We also added an option of `pamonce = 5` in `cluster::pam` function to save the cost of performing k-medoids analysis.